fricciardi/datetime2/docs/timeofday.rst

 .. attribute:: InternetTime.beat

-   This attribute is a read-only Python Fraction greater than or equal 0 and less than 1000.
+   This attribute is a read-only Python Fraction greater than or equal to 0 and less than 1000.

 and the following methods: